joha0033/marketing-analytics-tool/README.md

 ### Wishlist:

 - [ ] Split Observer.ts in to it's own microservice that has options to monitor an FTP location.
+- [ ] Split mapping out to it's own microservice and admin panel for better metadata
 - [ ] Add more API endpoints for creating products, services, etc
-- [ ] Validation of products and services, right now it's pretty open
+- [ ] Validation of products and services, right now it's pretty open and isn't fault tolerant.
 - [ ] Authentication!!!
 This ain't a free service.
 - [ ] More tests.
 - [ ] Internationalization.